Blockchain-Technology-Lab/consensus-decentralization/docs/mappings.md

 #### Clusters

 The files under `clusters` define information about pool clusters.
-This information is organized per cluster.
-For each cluster, an array of pool-related information is defined.
-Each item in the array defines the pool's name, the time window during which the pool belonged to the cluster (from the beginning of `from` until the beginning of `to` _excluding_), and the _publicly available_ source of information, via which the link between the pool and the cluster is established.
+Each key corresponds to a unique pool id (e.g. pool hash in Cardano).
+The value for each key is a dictionary including the cluster to which the pool belongs, the pool's name, and the source of information about the cluster.
+When the source is set to "homepage", it means that the pool was clustered together with some other pool(s) because they share the same webpage.
 Each file's structure is as follows:
 ```
 {
+  "pool id 1": {
-  "cluster A": [
+      "cluster": "cluster A",
-      {"name": "P1", "from": "", "to": "2023", "source": "example.com/link1"}
-  ],
+      "pool": "Pool P1",
+      "source": "homepage"
+  },
+  "pool id 2": {
-  "cluster B": [
+      "cluster": "cluster B",
-      {"name": "--P2--", "from": "", "to": "", "source": "example.com/link2"}
-  ]
+      "pool": "--P2--",
+      "source": "example_url.com"
+  }
 }
 ```